Suicide Hotline Numbers

 The Sheriff’s Office Y.E.S.S. program enjoys a partnership with the Douglas County School District in an effort to aide in the social and emotional wellness of Douglas County students and citizens of Douglas County.
 In this partnership our Y.E.S.S.
 Project Coordinator is a Nationally certified School Suicide Specialist and is also a certified Applied Suicide Intervention Skills Training, A.S.I.S.T. trainer who, along with the district, provide workshops to district employees and community members on suicide intervention skills.
 Applied Suicide Intervention Skills Training (ASIST) is a low cost, evidence based suicide intervention skills workshop, that anyone 16 years of age and older may attend.
 Click on the 2012-13 workshop flyer link below if you are interested in attending a workshop.

 Please contact Phyllis Harvey if you would like to schedule a workshop.
 We need at least 15 people to hold one.
-They are free of charge for now with funding provided by funds raised through the Out of the Darkness Community Walk.

 In the News

 An article from PC Magazine – Follow this link to view the article: Facebook Launches Suicide Prevention Effort

 Copyright © 2011 Ziff Davis Inc. All Rights Reserved

 Douglas County KeepSafe Connections - Helpers in Your Community

 Help for parents – article on What Parents Should Tell a Suicidal Teen

 Resource for Men is available at www.manatherapy.org